PLOS/ambraproject/Quickstart-Guide.md

 1. `rhino.yaml` ([example](https://plos.github.io/ambraproject/example/rhino.yaml))
 2. `context.xml` ([example](https://plos.github.io/ambraproject/example/context.xml))

-The files listed above have some required fields - see the example files included in this project.
+The files listed above have some required fields - see the example files included in this project. *Note that due to a known bug, the context.xml file must be in /etc/ambra/context.xml*.

 #### Wombat

 Wombat requires a configuration file named `wombat.yaml` placed in the configuration directory.
 `wombat.yaml` has some required fields - see the [example](https://plos.github.io/ambraproject/example/wombat.yaml) file.
+The `path` variable must have an actual path, don't use $HOME.

 #### Content Repo